 Applications should be emailed as one Word or PDF document to the Faculty Development Center (firstname.lastname@example.org) in the Center for Faculty Development office.
 A copy of the application should be given to the department Chair who must email the Sabbatical Recommendation Form for the application to the Faculty Development Center (email@example.com) by October 8.
 If the applicant is the department Chair, the recommendation form should be filled out and forwarded to the Center by the Dean.
 The applicant must fill out the top portion of the Chair/Dean Recommendation Form document and send it to the Chair/Dean for completion and submission to the Faculty Development Center.

-Selection Criteria: Applications must be written in jargon-free language for a non-technical reviewer.
+Selection Criteria: Proposals should be written in a way that minimizes disciplinary jargon as much as possible (if necessary to include, provide definitions) and is understandable for a non-technical reviewer.
 Criteria by which proposals will be evaluated include, but are not limited to:

 The possibility of significant professional development for the applicant, such as concrete goals for dissemination of findings in the form of conference presentations, journal or book publications, etc.

 Evidence that the applicant has given substantial thought and preparation to the sabbatical project (e.g., letters of invitation from other institutions, awards of grants, comprehensive and detailed plan for sabbatical activities)

 Overall feasibility of the project with reasonable expectations for completion of work

 Clarity of the proposal in convincing, well-written prose